 We can carry out an experiment to see how a civilization fared when it implemented some of the Torah.
 The unpleasant facts in the previous section bring us here.

 The first civilization is Medieval Christendom.
 Spiritual and temporal authorities looked through the Torah (“divine law”) and implemented all sorts of harsh physical punishments for crimes or sins, like homosexuality or heresy.
-True, the Torah never says to draw and quarter a corpse or engage in open torture before executions.
+True, the Torah never says to draw and quarter a corpse (or still-living person) or engage in open torture before executions.
 However, “witches,” for example, died in their thousands.
 Too much religious law.
 Theocracy.

 The second civilization is Islam.
 There are several traditions about Muhammad asking the Jews of Medina, who thrived there, about stoning adulterers to death.
 A Jew covered up the Torah verse with his hand (Jews are often depicted as sneaky and devious in Islamic sources).
 But Muhammad made him take his hand away.
 Lo!
 Behold!
 There was the verse!
 To this day Islam carries out physical punishments for “crimes,” like flogging for fornication and stoning adulterers (almost always adulteresses) to death.
 Way too much religious law (shariah).
 Theocracy.